NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Weapon Surge (Major Striking).md

-Granted by [[Spells/Weapon Surge|Weapon Surge]] when applied to a weapon with a major striking rune.
+Granted by [[Weapon Surge|Weapon Surge]] when applied to a weapon with a major striking rune.

 On your next Strike with that weapon before the start of your next turn, you gain a +1 status bonus to the attack roll.